carlosharo/front-end-review/HTML5/README.md

   <circle cx="50" cy="50" r="40" stroke="green" stroke-width="4" fill="yellow" />
 </svg>
 ```

 **canvas:** 'is used to draw graphics, on the fly, via JavaScript.
 A canvas is a rectangular area on an HTML page.
-By default, a canvas has no border and no content.',
+By default, a canvas has no border and no content.'.
 ```
 <canvas id="myCanvas" width="200" height="100"></canvas>
 ```

 **diferences:** 'SVG is a language for describing 2D graphics in XML & Canvas draws 2D graphics, on the fly (with a JavaScript)',

-#### multimedia elements
+## **multimedia elements**

 **audio:**  specifies a standard way to embed audio in a web page.
 **controls:** attribute adds audio controls, like play, pause, and volume.
 **source:** element allows you to specify alternative audio files which the browser may choose from.
 The browser will use the first recognized format.
 **note:**
   - The text between the 'audio' tags will only be displayed in browsers that do not support the <audio> element.
   - In HTML5, there are 3 supported audio formats: MP3, WAV, and OGG.